xche529/tech_store/README.md

 # KIWITECH

 KIWITECH is a full stack e-commerce store project with admin dashboard using React as frontend, Firebase as backend and TailwindCSS for styling.
+Please note that this is a demo website created for practice purposes only.
+The products listed are fictional, and no real transactions or purchases can be made.

 Features:
 - CRUD operations via admin dashboard (Restricted access due to recent unauthorised activity)
 - Saved shopping cart items for logged in users